dotnet/corefxlab/src/System.Threading.Tasks.Channels/README.md

 allowed number of items results in behavior according to the ```mode``` specified when the channel is created, and can include waiting for space to be available, dropping the oldest item (the one written longest ago still stored in the channel), or dropping the newest item (the one written most recently).

+These ```Create``` methods may also have overloads accepting a ```ChannelOptimizations``` type, which provides options around optimizations applied to these channels (typically optimizations that come with tradeoffs, e.g. faster throughput in exchange for guaranteeing no more than a single writer and a single reader at a time).

 ### Integration With Existing Types